James Lawless: Political career

 He had contested the 2009 local elections unsuccessfully, but topped the poll in the 2014 local elections with 2,123 votes, becoming a member of Kildare County Council from 2014 to 2016.
 While a member of Kildare County Council, he served as Mayor of Naas.
+Lawless has been a member of the Fianna Fáil national executive since 2012.
+Initially elected annually at the Ardfheis, since 2022 he has served as "Honorary National Secretary".

+Lawless was founder and editor of the party's magazine, Cuisle, which produced regular publications between 2012 and 2015.

 He was elected to the Dáil in the 2016 Irish general election for Kildare North.
-In May 2016, he was appointed by the party leader Micheál Martin as Fianna Fáil Spokesperson on Science, Technology, Research and Development.
-He was a member of the Energy and Communications Oireachtas Committee, and in February 2017, he was elected as Vice-Chair of that Committee.
+In May 2016, he was appointed by the party leader Micheál Martin as Fianna Fáil spokesperson on Science, Technology, Research and Development.
+He was a member of the Energy and Communications Oireachtas committee, and in February 2017, he was elected as vice-chair of that committee.
 In February 2018, he was appointed a member of the Business, Enterprise and Innovation Oireachtas committee.
 He proposed a bills to regulate online political advertising and the use of drones.

+In 2017, Lawless initiated the "Online Advertising and Social Media (Transparency) Bill 2017" which sought to regulate social media companies in Ireland.

-He was re-elected to the Dáil in 2020 and was subsequently appointed Chair of the Committee on Justice in September 2020.
+He was re-elected to the Dáil in 2020 and was subsequently appointed chair of the Committee on Justice in September 2020.

+In 2022, Lawless chaired a commission to rewrite the “Aims and Objectives” of the party, which involved talking to every constituency unit of the party and also taking soundings from former leaders, ministers and various stakeholders.
+The results were put to the 2022 Ardfheis and adopted as the revised mission statement for the party.

-In 27 June 2024, he was appointed as Minister of State at the Department of Transport with responsibility for International and Road Transport and Logistics; and also as Minister of State at the Department of the Environment, Climate and Communications with responsibility for Postal Policy.
+On 27 June 2024, he was appointed as Minister of State at the Department of Transport with responsibility for International and Road Transport and Logistics; and also as Minister of State at the Department of the Environment, Climate and Communications with responsibility for Postal Policy.

 Following the 2024 general election 23 January 2025, Lawless was appointed as Minister for Further and Higher Education, Research, Innovation and Science in the government led by Micheál Martin.

 Political views

+Progressive Universalism

+Lawless has shared his belief in 'progressive universalism' when discussing matters relating to the funding of government supports.
+He has indicated that he is a proponent of policies that seek to provide supports that are permanent, sustainable and costed.
+Especially in the context of limited public resources.
+This has steered his decision making in relation to reducing the student contribution fee as part of the 2026 Irish budget.